 Turn the Unholy

-A turned creature must spend its turns trying to move as far away from you as it can, and it can't willingly move to a space within 10m of you.
+A turned creature can only spend its turns trying to move as far away from you as it can, and it can't willingly move to a space within 10m of you.
 It also can't take Reactions.
 If its movement is somehow impaired, it can use its Standard Action to try to escape from an effect that prevents it from moving.
 If there's nowhere to move, it cannot act.

 Beginning at 5th level, you can attack twice, instead of once, whenever you take the Unarmed Attack Action or Melee Attack Action on your turn.
 You may replace either of these attacks with a Grapple or Shield Bash action (if a shield is equipped.)